SeiryuZ/HemeWeb/proposal/README.md

 ## Background

-The proposed system will consists of few key technologies and concept in order to be working as intended.
-These key technologies are HemeLB itself, Cloud computing, and Containerization technology.
-In this section, the author will provide a short overview of these technologies and concepts.
+In order to develop HemeWeb, few key technologies and concepts have to be made clear.
+These key technologies consists of HemeLB as an HPC application, Cloud Computing, and Containerization technology.
+In this section, I will provide a short overview of these technologies and concepts before continuing with the proposed system.

 **HemeLB and HPC**